Nakkard/Movies-REST-API/README.md

 # Movie Management System REST API

-This API manages movies, allowing users to add, rate, and retrieve movies.
+This API manages movies, allowing users or admins to add, update, delete, rate and retrieve movies or ratings.
-It includes features like filtering, sorting, and pagination.
+It includes features like filtering, sorting, versioning, caching and pagination.
 Built with .NET, it uses Dapper for ORM, PostgreSQL for the database, and supports caching, API versioning, and JWT authentication.

 ### Prerequisites